BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 1- *SimS: A Simplification of SiGamal*,  joint work with Christophe Petit, published at PQCrypto 2021.
 [Paper](https://link.springer.com/chapter/10.1007/978-3-030-81293-5_15) [Eprint](https://eprint.iacr.org/2021/218)

 ### To appear
-4- At PKC 2022: *On the Isogeny Problem with Torsion Points*, joint work with Péter Kutas and Simon-Philipp Merz.
+4- At PKC 2022: *On the Isogeny Problem with Torsion Points*, joint work with Péter Kutas, Simon-Philipp Merz and Yan Bo Ti.
 [Eprint](https://eprint.iacr.org/2021/153)

 3- At CT-RSA 2022: *A New Adaptive attack on SIDH*.
 This is a joint work with Christophe Petit.
 [Eprint](https://eprint.iacr.org/2021/1322).